GMReynolds/docker/README.md

 # docker
-A repository containing the project files and notes for the docker projects I have worked on
+A repository containing the project files and notes for the docker projects I have worked on.

 ## Main Concepts of docker
 Used to develop deploy deploy and run applications with containers.